omg-dds/dds-rtps/doc/detailed_report.template.rst

 Detailed Report
 ===============

-This test report displays the individual test results for all products regarding DDS interoperability.
-By default, it only shows the test suites that contain tests with errors.
+This test report displays individual test results for all products regarding DDS interoperability.
+By default, it only shows test suites containing tests with errors.
 For each test, the report includes detailed information about the test case.
-If the test has failed, it also shows the observed error, and the corresponding program output.
+If the test has failed, it also shows the observed error and the corresponding program output.

 |br|

-In order to show all test suites, you have to click on the 'Advanced Filter' / 'Suites' / 'Empty hidden'.
+To display all test suites, click on `Advanced Filter` / `Suites` / `Empty hidden`.
 As shown in the image:

 |br|